-Some of seventeenth century’s greatest astronomers, including Hevelius — the father of lunar cartography — and Cassini, carefully documented the appearance of a new star in the skies in 1670.
+Some of the seventeenth century’s greatest astronomers, including Hevelius — the father of lunar cartography — and Cassini, carefully documented the appearance of a new star in the skies in 1670.
 Hevelius described it as nova sub capite Cygni — a new star below the head of the Swan — but astronomers now know it by the name Nova Vulpeculae 1670 .
 Historical accounts of novae are rare and of great interest to modern astronomers.
 Nova Vul 1670 is claimed to be both the oldest recorded nova and the faintest nova when later recovered.

 The lead author of the new study, Tomasz Kamiński (ESO and the Max Planck Institute for Radio Astronomy, Bonn, Germany) explains: “For many years this object was thought to be a nova, but the more it was studied the less it looked like an ordinary nova — or indeed any other kind of exploding star.”

-When it first appeared, Nova Vul 1670 was easily visible with the naked eye and varied in brightness over the course of two years.
+When it first appeared, Nova Vul 1670 was easily visible to the naked eye and varied in brightness over the course of two years.
 It then disappeared and reappeared twice before vanishing for good.
 Although well documented for its time, the intrepid astronomers of the day lacked the equipment needed to solve the riddle of the apparent nova’s peculiar performance.

 During the twentieth century, astronomers came to understand that most novae could be explained by the runaway explosive behavior of close binary stars.
 But Nova Vul 1670 did not fit this model well at all and remained a mystery.